KumoCorp/kumomta/docs/changelog/main.md

   of `remember_broken_tls` without having to remember to special case it for sites where TLS is required, or sites that use MTA-STS or DANE to advertise that it should be required.

+* When configuring the unbound resolver, the port number was not passed through for the upstream DNS server, so non-standard ports would not be respected.
+  #314